Mich. doctors charged with genital mutilation

 "Dr. Attar voluntarily spoke with the FBI without an attorney," said Chartier.
 "He has no criminal history.
 He knew his colleague had been arrested, yet he continued to live in his home and work at his clinic serving his patients.
 He certainly did not try to flee.
 He is a respected and trusted community member."

+"The court did not ask for a plea at the initial appearance, but Dr. Attar is pleading not guilty and will be vigorously defending against these charges," said Chartier.

-Farida Attar's attorney, Matt Newburg, told CNN he did not wish to "comment on the charges."
+Farida Attar's attorney, Matt Newburg, told CNN his "client has not admitted guilt."

+He said she has not entered a plea, "but we look forward to defending the case against her."

 Mosque says it's assisting investigators